syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### updateCheckboxColumn(fieldName)
 {:#methods:updatecheckboxcolumn}

-Change the selection checkbox to any column.
+To change the checkbox selection to any column.

 <table class="params">
 <thead>